AIM:

 Skills Practice and Experiential Learning

-Working with scenarios and prompt cards: practice session - facilitating CIDs
+Working with scenarios and prompt cards: practice session - facilitating CISDs

 ‘Debriefing’ the day